Luke Chadwick: Manchester United

-Born in Cambridge, Chadwick had a three-week trial at his favourite club Cambridge United at the age of 10.
+Born in Cambridge, Chadwick had a three-week trial at his local club Cambridge United at the age of 10.
 After a spell at Arsenal, he was signed to the Manchester United youth system.
 He made his professional debut on 13 October 1999 in the third round of the League Cup as a young United side lost 3–0 at Aston Villa.
 After loans at Royal Antwerp in Belgium, he made his Premier League debut on 11 November 2000 in a 2–1 home win over Middlesbrough as an added-time substitute for Dwight Yorke.
 On 17 December, he came on in the 80th minute for Denis Irwin at home to Liverpool and was sent off for a foul on Vladimír Šmicer in a 1–0 loss.
 He scored two league goals in the title-winning 2000–01 season, one in a 3–0 win at Bradford City on 13 January 2001 and the other on 3 March in a 1–1 draw at Leeds United.

 After playing rarely for United in 18 months, Chadwick went on a one-month loan to First Division team Reading in February 2003.
 He was inspired by Arsenal's Matthew Upson increasing his standing by making the same move.
 On his debut for the Royals on 10 February, he equalised in a 2–1 home win over Gillingham.
 His deal was extended until the end of the season.
 He helped the club to the play-off semi-finals, where they were ousted by eventually promoted Wolverhampton Wanderers.

 In July 2003, Chadwick was loaned for the season to First Division side Burnley.
 He missed pre-season due to two jaw operations as part of a two-year treatment.
 In 40 total games he scored six goals, including two in a 4–0 win over Bradford on 20 September; after that game, he conceded that he may have to leave United.